- Home

 (b) the student's local school board or charter school governing board has a policy that allows students to enroll in additional courses.

-(3)(a) Only original credit may be funded through the program.
+(3) Only original credit may be funded through the program.

 (4)(a) An eligible student is expected to complete courses in which the student enrolls in a timely manner consistent with Section 53F-4-505 and requirements for attendance and participation in accordance with Subsection R277-726-7(15) and Subsection R277-726-2(17).

-(b) If a student changes the student's enrollment in the student's primary LEA or withdraws from an online course for any reason, it is the student's or student's parent's responsibility to notify the provider immediately.
+(b) If a student changes the student's enrollment in the student's primary LEA or withdraws from an online course for any reason, it is the student's or student's parent's responsibility to notify the online course provider immediately.

-(7)(a) Notwithstanding Subsection (5), an underenrolled student may enroll in an online course at any time during a calendar year.
+(7) Notwithstanding Subsection (5), an underenrolled student may enroll in an online course at any time during a calendar year.

 (8)(a) An authorized online course provider shall reasonably accommodate a request of a student's parent to visit and observe any class the student attends, including allowing appropriate access to digital systems of course delivery, as required in Section 53G-6-803.